oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ...
 ```

-The two representations `"M\u00f6bius"` and `"Möbius"` are very different on the byte-level, but yield
+The two representations of the value in `family_name` are very different on the byte-level, but yield
 equivalent objects.
 Same for the representations of `address`, varying in white space and order of elements in the object.

 The variations in white space, ordering of object properties, and